 What is Workers’ Compensation?

 Workman compensation is insurance to compensate employees for time off, due to an on the job injury or job related illness or injury.
 This insurance is mandatory.
 The coverage allows for medical care, reimbursement for lost wages, and death benefits.

 Who Needs Workers’ Compensation Insurance?

 Any business with employees must purchase this coverage or self-insure.
 This is the law.
 Even if you only employee one person part-time, you must provide this insurance coverage.
 Failure to comply can result in major penalties.
-At Insurance Brokers of MN, Inc. we are licensed to write workers’ compensation in many states including Minnesota and surrounding states like: Wisconsin, Iowa, South Dakota, North Dakota.
+At Insurance Brokers of MN, Inc. we are licensed to write workers’ compensation for auto service industry, workers compensation for general contractors, carpenters contractors, drywall contractors, electrical contractors, heating & AC contractors, landscaping contractors, plumbing contractors, roofing contractors, workers compensation for hospitality industry, workers compensation for health care industry, workers compensation for the manufacturing industry, workers compensation for the metal fabrication industry, workers compensation for the restaurant industry, workers compensation for the retail industry, workers compensation for the service industry, workers compensation for the trucking industry.
+At Insurance Brokers of MN, Inc. in many states including Minnesota, Wisconsin, Iowa, Illinois, South Dakota and many more states.

 Standard Coverage for Workers’ Comp